nixton9/HomePage/README.md

 # HomePage
  Browser Startpage created in React & Node.
+Also works well in mobile since it's a PWA.

  ## Some of the functionalities
   * Current time